cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/ome-faq.md

 search.appverid:
 - MET150
 ms.assetid: 0432dce9-d9b6-4e73-8a13-4a932eb0081e
 description: "Have a question about how the new message protection capabilities in Office 365 work?
-Check for an answer here.
-Also, take a look at Frequently asked questions about data protection in Azure Information Protection for answers to questions about the data protection service, Azure Rights Management, in Azure Information Protection."
+Check for an answer here."
 ---

 # Office 365 Message Encryption FAQ